 - Provide your team members/employees with “Goldilocks tasks.”

 This refers to tasks that are not too hot and not too cold; i.e., they are not too simple or difficult.
 With tasks that are too simple, people will get bored.
 With tasks that are too difficult, people will get anxiety.
 Both will affect their performance, therefore, finding tasks that are ideal for them will help them achieve their best work.

 - Turn work into play.

 Reframe aspects of your team member’s duties, especially if these duties are mundane and boring.
-Here is a simple example: Members of the cleaning staff at a hospital were observed to take on new tasks, such as chatting with the patients or helping the nurses in any ways possible.
-Adding these more interesting tasks to their daily routine boosted their satisfaction and helped them view their previously tedious job in a more positive light
+Here is a simple example: Members of the cleaning staff at a hospital were observed to take on new tasks, such as chatting with the patients or helping the nurses in any way possible.
+Adding these more interesting tasks to their daily routine boosted their satisfaction and helped them view their previously tedious job in a more positive light.

 Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.